Azure/portaldocs/portal-sdk/templates/portalfx-telemetry-create.md

 # <a name="GetCreateFlows"></a>GetCreateFlows(startDate: datetime, endDate: datetime)

 ## Summary
-This function returns the list of Ibiza Portal Azure service deployment lifecycles, also known as 'create flows', for a given time range.
+This function returns the list of Portal Azure service deployment lifecycles, also known as 'create flows', for a given time range.
-* Each create flow represents the lifecycle of a create with the beginning being marked by the moment the create blade is opened and ending the moment that the create has been concluded and logged by the Ibiza Portal.
+* Each create flow represents the lifecycle of a create with the beginning being marked by the moment the create blade is opened and ending the moment that the create has been concluded and logged by the Portal.
-* Data for each create is curated and joined between Ibiza Portal data logs and available ARM deployment data logs.
+* Data for each create is curated and joined between Portal data logs and available ARM deployment data logs.

 ## Common Use Cases
-* Identifying the number of creates completed for a given Ibiza Extension or for a particular Azure marketplace gallery package.
+* Identifying the number of creates completed for a given Extension or for a particular Azure marketplace gallery package.
 * Calculating the percentage of successful creates initiated by an Extension's create blade.
 * Debugging failed deployments by retrieving error message information logged for failed creates.
 * Calculating the number of creates that were abandoned by the user before being initiated and completed.